karen-baltazar/leetcode_practice/AlgoMap/graphs/README.md

 ```

 **Solution**:
 This problem can be solved efficiently using **Prim's Algorithm** to build a **Minimum Spanning Tree (MST)**.
 The idea is to start with an arbitrary point and grow the MST by always adding the closest (cheapest) unvisited point.
-The edge weights between points are determined by the Manhattan distance, making this a variation of the MST problem in 2D space.

-**Approach**:
 1. **Initialization**: Start by selecting an arbitrary point, usually the first one.
 Push it into a min-heap (priority queue) with an initial cost of 0 because the cost to connect the first point is zero.
 2. **Visit Nodes**: At each step, pick the point with the smallest cost from the heap.
 Mark this point as visited, which means it is now part of the MST.
 3. **Update Costs**: For the current point, calculate the Manhattan distance to all unvisited points.
 For each unvisited point, if the calculated cost to connect it is smaller than any previously recorded cost, update the heap with this new cost.